 All Radiologic Science courses must be completed with a minimum grade of "C" (75% or better) before the student can enroll in subsequent semester courses.
-One hundred and Twenty (120) units are required to complete the Bachelor of Science Degree.

 All courses in the Radiologic Technology program are to be taken for a letter grade.